csfeeser/Python/challenges/busted_while.md

     while rounds < 5 and guess != num:
         guess= input("Guess a number between 1 and 100\n>")

-        # COOL CODE ALERT: what is the purpose of the next fourlines?
+        # COOL CODE ALERT: what is the purpose of the next four lines?
         if guess.isdigit():
             guess= int(guess)
         else: